mierak/rmpc/README.md

+> [!IMPORTANT]
+> This README and the whole project is work in progress.
+The client is stable enough and ready for use, but expect bugs, missing features and config format changes without any notice.

 # Rusty MPD Client
 A modern configurable terminal client for the Music Player Daemon, heavily inspired by [ncmpcpp](https://github.com/ncmpcpp/ncmpcpp) and [ranger](https://github.com/ranger/ranger)/[lf](https://github.com/gokcehan/lf) file managers.